tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

    sudo docker run --name tezbake-container --privileged -d ghcr.io/tez-capital/tezbake:latest-alpine
    ```

-> After this step, you will need to wait a while for the container to start up and bootstrap the Tezos node.
+> **ℹ️ NOTE:** After this step, you will need to wait a while for the container to start up and bootstrap the Tezos node.

 You can monitor the progress of the Tezos node bootstrapping by running the following command: